A Faux Cambro Can Save Your (Pork) Butt, Turkey, and Save Face

 Here's a trick that will save your butt as well as your ribs, brisket, and turkey: The Faux Cambro.

-The idea is that, for foods that will take several hours to cook, like turkeys, briskets roasts, shoulder clods, hams, ribs, start an hour or more earelier than you think necessary.
-This gives you plenty of time to adjust for unforssen circumstances, like rain, which can lower a grill's temp drastically, or wind that blows out your flame, or just a cranky old cut that doesn't want to get cooked.
+The idea is that, for foods that will take several hours to cook, like turkeys, briskets roasts, shoulder clods, hams, ribs, start an hour or more earlier than you think necessary.
+This gives you plenty of time to adjust for unforeseen circumstances, like rain, which can lower a grill's temp drastically, or wind that blows out your flame, or just a cranky old cut that doesn't want to get cooked.
 If all goes well, and your food is done early, you can put it in the indoor oven at a low temp, or into the faux Cambro.

 Here's how to use it: If you think it will take three hours to smoke your turkey, then put it on about four hours before you plan to serve it.
 Use a good meat thermometer and keep an eye on the temperature in the thickest part of the meat.
-If it finishes an hour or so before dinner time, no prob.
+If it finishes an hour or so before dinnertime, no prob.

 Pour about three gallons of hot tap water into your faux Cambro and close the lid.
 Let it heat up for about 30 minutes.
 Dump out the water.
 Put one towel in the bottom, and put the disposable aluminum pan on top of the towel to catch leaks.
 Wrap the turkey in foil, leave the meat thermometer probe in, place the meat in the pan, and lay the second towel on top.
 Close the lid but allow the thermometer cable to hang out under the lid if possible, and you're all set.
 I've kept meats in a faux Cambro for three hours and they were well above 150°F. If you don't have a good digital meat thermometer, get one.
 Here's a buying guide to thermometers.
-I use a Maverick Thermometer with a cable so I can check the temp periodically.
+I use a thermometer with a cable so I can check the temp periodically.

 Another reason to have one is for beef brisket.
 The best briskets need to rest an hour or so after cooking, but they need to be kept warm.
 The faux Cambro does that just fine.
 The only problem with the concept is that the skin on your turkey and the bark on your brisket will soften.
-If you use a cambro to go over the river and through the woods to grandma's house, you can roll it around on a hot grill for a few minutes to firm up the exterior.
+If you use a Cambro to go over the river and through the woods to grandma's house, you can roll it around on a hot grill for a few minutes to firm up the exterior.